The Big Boss Tour: Overview

 In the United States, Billboard reported that ticket prices would range from $40 to $100.
 Some of the concerts were sold out.
 However, some sources reported that the concert in Madison Square Garden received a poor audience.
 In his native Puerto Rico, both concerts were sold out and in Bolivia the media reported over 50,000 fans in the venue.
 In Torreon, Mexico, over 7,500 showed up to the concert.
+The 16 United States shows reported on the tour averaged about $300,000 per show with a ticket average of 5,441.

 In the Dominican Republic, the media reported that both concerts were sold out.
 In Santo Domingo, the attendance was more than 8,000.
 In Maturi, Venezuela broke attendance records at the venue with more than 30,000 fans.